yinyifu/Image-To-Unicode-Converter/README.md

 # Image-To-Unicode-Converter

 Function: You can select a file, and turn it into an UNICODE Art.
+Adjust Brightness/Contrast/Sharpness/Saturation of the original picture to improve the outcome of your Unicode art.
-There are two build in width for youtube and twitch.tv
+There are two build in width for youtube and twitch.tv (prevent wrap up).

 After the convertion you can copy and paste into the comment section.
 How To Use:

   0. Before you can run the software, you need to install GUI library TKinter.
 It can be different to install on different platforms, So I suggest you to google "Install TKinter on Mac/PC/Linux" And find a tutorial that you can follow.
   1. Run the ImageToGui.py by using command: python3 ImageToGui.py